Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 ## Performance guidelines

 ### **✔️ DO** measure the impact of implementing a performance guideline.
 As with any performance recommendations you should not blindly implement them.
 Instead, always capture the baseline and **measure** the impact of changes you make.
-All of the guidelines were created based on the interactions with clients of Analytis Service who had very specifc requirements and challenges.
+All of the guidelines were created based on the interactions with clients of Analytics Service who had very specifc requirements and challenges.
 These recommendations were consider general and potentially useful for anyone who designs similar queries.
 However, in rare cases, following the guidelines could have none or even negative effect on the performance.
 You do need to measure the difference to notice it.
 Should this happen please provide a feedback in the [Developer Community](https://developercommunity.visualstudio.com/spaces/21/index.html) portal.

 There are many options to measure the performance.
 The simplest one is running two versions of the same query directly in the browser and observing time taken in the developer tools.
 For example, you can use [Network panel](https://docs.microsoft.com/en-us/microsoft-edge/f12-devtools-guide/network#network-request-list) in [Microsoft Edge F12 Developer Tools](https://docs.microsoft.com/en-us/microsoft-edge/f12-devtools-guide)).
 Another option is to capture this information using [Fiddler Web Debugger Tool](https://msdn.microsoft.com/en-us/library/windows/desktop/ff966510(v=vs.85).aspx).
 Regardless the solution you should run both queries multiple times (e.g. 30 runs each) to have a sufficiently large sample to reason about performance characteristics.
 Please notice that Analytics Service follows multi-tenant architecture, thus, duration of your queries might be impacted by the other operations happening at the same time.